Fermion-parity qubit in a proximitized double quantum dot: The fermion-parity qubit

 {\em Superconducting phase difference $\phi$.---} The phase difference $\phi$ determines the tunneling between the quantum dots.
-At $\phi = 0$, tunneling of an electron switches the symmetry of the even-parity bound state, due to a fermion sign acquired during tunneling.
+At $\phi = 0$, tunneling of an electron switches the symmetry of the even-parity bound state ($\lambda_\nu = \lambdam \leftrightarrow \lambdap$), due to a sign acquired by fermionic anticommutation upon tunneling.
 At $\phi = \pi$, this sign is cancelled and the symmetry of the even-parity bound state is preserved, thus coupling the two qubit states, which have $\lambda_R = \lambda_L = \lambdam$.
-We set $\phi = \pi$ such that tunneling acts within the qubit subspace.
-Furthermore, at $\phi = \pi$, the spectrum is first-order insensitive to the fluctuations in $\phi$ (see Eq.~\eqref{eq:omega01^(2)_phi}).
+This manifests in the spectra as a function of phase difference shown in Fig.~\ref{fig:phase_depedence}.
+At $\phi = \pi$ the gap in the spectrum is proportional to $\tau$.
+For $\phi = 0$, tunneling between the left and right quantum dots is prohibited and the gap in the spectrum is given by the asymmetry of the two quantum dots $|\langle L|H_L|L\rangle - \langle R|H_R|R\rangle| = |(U_R - U_L)/2 - (\Gamma_R - \Gamma_L)|$ at the sweet spot.
+Setting $\phi=0$ provides an effective way to switch off the tunneling coupling and thus parking the qubit in the protected situation.
+In contrast, for qubit operations that involve rotating in the $|L\rangle,|R\rangle$ space, we set $\phi = \pi$.
+Moreover, at $\phi = \pi$, the spectrum is first-order insensitive to the fluctuations in $\phi$ (see Fig.~\ref{fig:phase_depedence} and Eq.~\eqref{eq:omega01^(2)_phi}).